 In compliance with state law and to provide protection to victims of child abuse, the board believes incidents of alleged child abuse should be reported to the proper authorities.
-All licensed school employees, teachers, coaches and paraeducators are mandatory reporters as provided by law and are to report alleged incidents of child abuse as they become aware of within the scope of their professional duties.
+All licensed school employees, teachers, coaches and paraeducators, and all school employees 18 years of age or older are mandatory reporters as provided by law and are to report alleged incidents of child abuse as they become aware of within the scope of their professional duties.